5 Ways EMDR Therapy Can Help

 There is psychotherapy available to specific populations that can benefit from EMDR.

-EMDR stands for eye movement desensitization and reprocessing, and it involves a process of visualizing distressing events while stimulating back-and-forth eye movements or similar stimulus.
+EMDR stands for eye movement desensitization and reprocessing.
+It involves a process of visualizing distressing events while stimulating back-and-forth eye movements or similar stimulus.
 The goals of EMDR therapy are to give people the tools to deal with past, present and future trauma and to focus on the positive.
-Those who receive EMDR therapy are hoping to receive a reduction in physiological arousal and in traumatic memories.
+Those who receive EMDR therapy are hoping to receive a reduction in physiological arousal and in traumatic memories and emotional distress.
 Those suffering from anxiety, depression, PTSD, and panic disorders benefit the most from this type of therapy.

 Experts at the EMDR International Association state: